dotnet/arcade/Documentation/Projects/DevOps/CI/Telemetry-Guidance.md

 ## Logging categories

 We are not intending to be proscriptive are hard-lined about a specific set of categories that a repo must use when sending telemetry.
-Initially, however, we will modify Arcade to categorize "Restore", "Build", "Test", "Sign", "Publish", and "InitializeToolset" (Arcade script) changes.
+Initially, however, we should look to modify Arcade to categorize "Restore", "Build", "Test", "Sign", and "InitializeToolset" (Arcade script) changes.

 ### Example chart